Logos and brand terminology explained

 Emblems and pictoral marks are pictures that create visual links.
 Apple's logo with the bite has remained consistent since it was a rainbow stripe on a Mac Classic way back in the 1990s.

 A logo is all about identification.
 Logos are created around the product or service and aim to identify, not explain or sell.
 A logo is not a strategy, but rather a company’s 'face' to the world.
 Logos must be memorable, simple and timeless, leaving room for what the logo actually represents.
-Busy and complicated logos that are poorly designed simply distract from what is actually trying to identified.
+Busy and complicated logos that are poorly designed simply distract from what is actually trying to be identified.

 A company’s logo and identity are wedded together.
 When talking about identity, we are talking about stationery, marketing collateral, packaging, signage... anything visual.
 Identity is the vehicle for a logo and, just like a logo, is purely for identification purposes.